 Dale Ward brings a hard driving mandolin to the band as well as high lonesome vocals.
 After years of forays into country and rock, he’s embraced bluegrass.
 Another multi-instrumentalist (he’s been known to pick up a guitar and fiddle), Dale puts his high tenor to good use in harmonies or lead vocal work.
 A Dale Ward bobble-head is in the future…..

 Lorie Docken rounds out the group on bass.
 She’s been subbing for several years with SpareTime and now steps into the full time slot.
 The Minnesota native plays an upright Kay bass.

-A new fifth member of the group was added last year.
-Lisa Case-Doro is from downstate Indiana.
+A new fifth member of the group was added recently.
+Lisa Case Doro is from Southern Indiana.
 She performs on fiddle and sings.
 She has played with groups in Nashville and Ann Arbor, Michigan, and brings to SpareTime a unique female lead and harmony voice.